IDA Games is an innovative games development studio focussed on building the next generation of immersive video games.

 A key tenet of our philosophy is the value of community input.
 Hearing the opinions of our players, and involving them in the creative process as soon as possible, ensures that we build games players want.

-At the moment, we are dedicated to completing and launching Beyond Dark, a Massive Space Strategy MMO that will be the first of its kind.
+At the moment, we are dedicated to completing and launching Outscape, a Massive Space Strategy MMO that will be the first of its kind.

 The current focus within IDA Games is technology to process giant, contiguous, sandbox MMO universes, and the processing of player units within such universes, whether the player remains online or offline.